onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.4.0 =
+Note: **v1.4.0 may break your Countact Form 7-forms containing GatewayAPI-fields**, as the shortode-syntax has slightly changed for most of our fields.
+We needed to do this change to fix multiple bugs and inconsistencies.
+Please re-add the GatewayAPI-fields to your Contact Form 7-forms when updating the plugin.

+* Contact Form 7:
+  * Ability to send SMS'es from the frontend.
+  * Updating a subscriber: Forms now only updates groups specifically selected for the form.
+  * Bugfixes and code cleanup, improved shortcode syntax.

+* Complete user guide for the system (available online).
+* Export of recipients to Excel and CSV-formats.

 = 1.3.3 =
 * Contact Form 7: Added support for forms which also contained a reCaptcha-field.